Skip directly to site content

 What was the percentage of cycles discontinued before an egg or embryo was transferred or banked?

-What percentage of cycles were used for fertility preservation?
+What was the percentage of cycles used for fertility preservation?

 What percentage of transfers used a gestational carrier?